 The intent with MaCE is to develop an open-access training package including a handbook, which can be used by other students, academics and external stakeholders to support them in engaging more effectively with marginalised young people.

-The handbook is a key element of the training package (IO2) gives an insight into what co-research entails, experiences and training needed to work with students as co-researchers.
-We have drawn upon the empirical research undertaken in the project, and will translate the findings for the practical application of the method.
-The handbook contains descriptions of how to apply the methodological approach when carrying out research projects with marginalised young people and offers clear guidance regarding pitfalls, challenges and examples.
+The training package (IO2) gives an insight into what co-research entails, experiences and training needed to work with students as co-researchers.
+We have drawn upon the empirical research undertaken in the project, and have translate the findings for the practical application of the method.
+Here you will also find descriptions of how to apply the methodological approach when carrying out research projects with marginalised young people and we offer guidance regarding pitfalls, challenges and examples.
 Stakeholders, academics and student/ co-researchers may use this handbook to support their learning and application of the ‘indirect approach’ perspective in reaching vulnerable young people.
 One very important element in the handbook is the focus on ethics, both in terms of ensuring that all researchers follow ethical guidelines/ procedures prior to conducting research with vulnerable participants, and in terms of managing complex ethical dilemmas during the research process.